dalesgit/logseq/pages/SD Training Nov 14.md

 		- When one's identity is lost, asking "what are your resources" is nonsensical
 		- cf. constructions de/construction with the SDee
 		- when what they have been doing isn't working.
 "Who do you know you're not?"
 Back into "Who are you?"
-			- age 74 woman coming to Linda, in spiritual formation program. twin sister.
+			- age 71 woman coming to Linda, in spiritual formation program. twin sister.
 It's an identity suffering for many years.
 Mother gave the sister praise.
 Gave the woman, "You are ugly".
-				- She went on being raped at 15 which her mother orchestrated -
+				- She went on being raped at 15 which her mother orchestrated
+				- As a 71 year old woman what do you think you deserve?
 -